NandyBa/Vinca/README.md

 They allow us to dynamically manage risk and maintain the stability of our platform by adjusting to real-time market conditions.

-Without reliable price feeds, we couldn't protect our users or our platform's integrity against the volatility inherent in crypto markets.
+Without **reliable price feeds**, we couldn't protect our users or our platform's integrity against the volatility inherent in crypto markets.